ofeige/vagrant-rest/README.md

 If you want to connect to mysql from your host system you have to use the mysql password!
 If you want to connect from your vagrant environment you have to add "-h 127.0.0.1"

+Port 80 connect to varnish and Port 8080 directly to your project without caching

 Change Log
 ==========
 13 November 2014